Xeverous/the_website/website/pages/other/on_teaching_cpp.rst

 C++ was forked from ANSI C, the C language before any standarization.
 Today we can at most say that ISO C and ISO C++ have a common ancestor.

-For a list of features that C has but C++ does not (or their alternatives) see TODO link.
+For a list of features that C has but C++ does not (or their alternatives) see TOWRITE.

 C++ standard library as a superset of C standard library
 ========================================================